Disclaimer: The images in this article were taken pre-COVID-19.

-Mentioning your volunteer work on your resume or during a job interview is important for several reasons.
+Mentioning your intern or volunteer work on your resume or during a job interview is important for several reasons.
 It allows you to fill in the gaps between jobs, or work and study, and demonstrate any key skills learnt.
 You’ll also clearly show your personal commitment to making an impact in the world.

 How to add your volunteering experience to your CV

-Add the details of your volunteering under the professional experience section of your CV.
+Add the details of your internship or volunteering under the professional experience section of your CV.
 Give your experience a title, and date range.
 Describe your role in the program and your main contributions or achievements.

 Volunteer teacher | GVI | Luang Prabang, Laos | March 2018